sr4001/simplemindedrobot/content/privacy.md

 2. GitHub: For storing comments as issues.
 Please review GitHub's privacy policy for more information on how they handle your data.
 3. Cloudflare Insights: For web traffic analysis.
 Please review Cloudflare's privacy policy for details on how they collect and process data.
 4. Google Fonts: For website styling.
 Please review Google's privacy policy to understand how they handle data related to font delivery.
+5. FlexSearch: For on-site search functionality.
+FlexSearch processes search queries client-side and may store a search index in your browser's local storage.
+This data does not leave your device and is not accessible to us.

 ## Links to Other Websites